InnaChuiuk/Btc_analysis/README.md

 # Btc_analysis
+## 8 years of Bitcoin data.
+One question: does market sentiment actually predict returns?
+Here's what the data says.
 ## Project Overview
 This project explores the correlation between market sentiment (using the **Fear & Greed Index**) and the actual price dynamics of **Bitcoin (BTC)**.
 The primary goal of the analysis is to determine whether extreme market sentiments serve as reliable indicators for predicting returns across various